ovh/ai-training-examples/jobs/neuralangelo/README.md

 gdown 1yWoZ4Hk3FgmV3pd34ZbW7jEqgqyJgzHy -O neuralangelo/input/
 ```

-### Configure an S3 bucket for ovhai
+### Configure an S3 compatible bucket for ovhai

-To be able to share data between the AI Training jobs we will run as well as providing code and data to our workloads, we need to configure an AI datastore pointing to an S3 endpoint.
+To be able to share data between the AI Training jobs we will run as well as providing code and data to our workloads, we need to configure an AI datastore pointing to an S3 compatible endpoint.

 ```shell
 ovhai datastore add s3 NEURALANGELO <s3_endpoint_url> <s3_region> <s3_access_key> --store-credentials-locally
 ```

 > ⓘ
-> Data store information (endpoint, region, access_key and secret key) can refer to an OVHcloud S3 bucket or any other provider.
+> Data store information (endpoint, region, access_key and secret key) can refer to an OVHcloud S3 compatible bucket or any other provider.
 >
 > Using `--store-credentials-locally` is needed here to be able to push/pull data from a bucket, using ovhai CLI in the next steps.
 >
-> See [this page](https://help.ovhcloud.com/csm/en-gb-public-cloud-ai-s3-compliance?id=kb_article_view&sysparm_article=KB0058011) for help about S3 usage.
+> See [this page](https://help.ovhcloud.com/csm/en-gb-public-cloud-ai-s3-compliance?id=kb_article_view&sysparm_article=KB0058011) for help about S3 compatible usage.
 >

 ### Prepare model input using COLMAP

 Data preparation relies on the process described in [Neuralangelo documentation](https://github.com/NVlabs/neuralangelo/blob/main/DATA_PROCESSING.md).

-#### Push the Neuralangelo project in the S3 bucket
+#### Push the Neuralangelo project in the S3 compatible bucket

 ```shell
 make push-data